kubeflow/pipelines/components/aws/sagemaker/deploy/README.md

 # SageMaker Hosting Services - Create Endpoint Kubeflow Pipeline component

 ## Summary
-Component to deploy a model in Sagemaker Hosting Service from a Kubeflow Pipelines workflow.
+Component to deploy a model in SageMaker Hosting Service from a Kubeflow Pipelines workflow.

-# Details
+## Details
 Deploying a model using Amazon SageMaker hosting services is a three-step process:

 1. **Create a model in Amazon SageMaker** - Specify the S3 path where model artifacts are stored and Docker registry path for the image that contains the inference code
 2. **Create an endpoint configuration for an HTTPS endpoint** - Specify the name of model in production variants and the type of instance that you want Amazon SageMaker to launch to host the model.
 3. **Create an HTTPS endpoint** - Launch the ML compute instances and deploy the model as specified in the endpoint configuration

 This component handles Step 2 and 3.
+Step 1 can be done using the [create model component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/model) for AWS SageMaker.

 ## Intended Use
 Create an endpoint in AWS SageMaker Hosting Service for model deployment.